Courses

 Areas of attention surfacing from student feedback pertaining to specific sessions or facilitators have been and are discussed with them for continuous improvement of the module.

 At the start of the module, most students feel anxious about the policy brief assignment, that they consider complex at first sight.
 We have therefore provided somewhat more structure to the policy brief assignment itself and provided more detail in terms of the objectives of and expectations for the assignment.
-After the various class and Q&A sessions, most become more confident and are ultimately satisfied with the work they produce.
+After the various classes and Q&A session, most become more confident and are ultimately satisfied with the work they produce.

 The same applies to the journal clubs: the articles – after their first reading – are considered difficult to read, but the guiding questions and the discussions during the tutorial sessions make the articles more transparent for them.
 In the past it was interesting to hear from students that they would have liked an introduction to the structure of the article before reading it, while this was exactly what we wanted them to learn from these journal clubs.
 This learning objective of the journal clubs has therefore been clarified better.